Artistic gymnastics: Still rings

-Notable champions

-The gymnasts who have won the most Olympic and/or World Championship titles on still rings are Jury Chechi of Italy (6) and Chen Yibing of China (5).
-Nikolai Andrianov, Albert Azaryan, Alexander Dityatin, Alois Hudec, Akinori Nakayama, and Eleftherios Petrounias each have at least three such titles, as does Dmitry Bilozerchev if the Alternate Olympics are included.

 Parallel bars

 The parallel bars consist of two bars slightly further than shoulder-width apart and usually 1.75 m high.
 Gymnasts execute a series of swings, balancing moves, and releases that require strength and coordination.

-Notable champions

-The gymnasts who have won the most Olympic and/or World Championship titles on parallel bars are Vladimir Artemov of the Soviet Union (5, including the Alternate Olympics) and Li Xiaopeng of China (4).
-Li Jing, Vitaly Scherbo, and Zou Jingyuan have each won three titles.

 Horizontal bar

 The horizontal bar (also known as the high bar) is a 2.4 cm thick steel bar raised 2.5 m above the ground.
-The gymnast performs 'giants' (360-degree revolutions around the bar), release skills, twists, and changes of direction.
-By using the momentum from giants, enough height can be achieved for spectacular dismounts, such as a triple-back somersault.
+The gymnast performs 'giants' (360-degree revolutions around the bar), release skills, twists, and direction changes.
+Using the momentum from giants, enough height can be achieved for spectacular dismounts, such as a triple-back somersault.
 Leather grips are usually used to help maintain a hold on the bar.

-Notable champions

-The gymnast who has won the most Olympic and World Championship titles on the horizontal bar is Epke Zonderland of the Netherlands, with four titles.
-Zou Kai, Leon Štukelj, and Takashi Ono have each won three, as has Dmitry Bilozerchev if the Alternate Olympics are included.

 Women only

 Uneven bars

-The uneven bars (known as asymmetric bars in the UK) were adapted by the Czechoslovakian Sokol from the men's parallel bars some time before World War I, and were shown in international exhibition for the first time at the 1928 Summer Olympics in Amsterdam.
+The uneven bars (known as asymmetric bars in the United Kingdom) were adapted by the Czechoslovak Sokol from the men's parallel bars sometime before World War I and were shown in international exhibition for the first time at the 1928 Summer Olympics in Amsterdam.
 They consist of two horizontal bars set at different heights.
 Gymnasts perform swings, pirouettes, transition moves between the bars, and releases.

-Higher-level gymnasts usually wear leather grips to ensure a strong hold on the bars while protecting their hands from painful blisters and tears (known as rips).
+Higher-level gymnasts usually wear leather grips to ensure a firm hold on the bars while protecting their hands from painful blisters and tears (known as rips).
 Gymnasts sometimes wet their grips with water from a spray bottle and may apply chalk to prevent the grips from slipping.
 Chalk may also be applied to the hands and bar if grips are not worn.